-Mauritania's industrial base primarily hinges on mining, fish processing, and oil exploitation; although construction materials and food-processing are emerging technologies (see p.2-3 of Economics & Resources).
+12. TECHNOLOGY AND MATERIAL Technology Mauritania's industrial base primarily hinges on mining, fish processing, and oil exploitation; although construction materials and food-processing are emerging technologies (see p.2-3 of Economics & Resources).
 Most industrial activities occur in the major cities of Nouakchott and Nouadhibou.

-Energy Sources

-Privatized in 2000, Mauritania's electric company, the Société Mauritanienne de l'électricité (SOMELEC), historically has supplied the country's thermal-generated electricity.
-Today, about 11% of Mauritania's electricity is produced by hydroelectric plants located on the Senegal River and sponsored by the Senegal River Basin Development Authority.
+Energy Sources Privatized in 2000, Mauritania's electric company, the Société Mauritanienne de l'électricité (SOMELEC), historically has supplied the country's thermal-generated electricity.
+Today, about 12% of Mauritania's electricity is produced by hydroelectric plants located on the Senegal River and sponsored by the Senegal River Basin Development Authority.
 This organization is a cooperative initiative among the neighboring countries of Mauritania, Mali, Senegal, and Guinea to promote food sufficiency and preserve the natural ecosystems.
 A primary source is the Manatali Dam located in Mali, which provides hydroelectric services to both Mali and Mauritania.
+Transportation Roadways: Although Mauritania has about 7,614 miles of roadway, only about 33% of it is paved and primarily serves to connect major cities.
+Road conditions are generally poor and travel accommodations crowded and inefficient.
+In 2004, a 300-mile corridor linking Nouakchott and Nouadhibou was constructed as a means of promoting tourism and trade (see p.3-4 of Economics & Resources).